ni/arbitrary-session-management/examples/nidmm_measurement_with_logger/README.md

-## NI-DMM Measurement With File Logger and Session Sharing
+## NI-DMM Measurement With File Logger

 This is a measurement plug-in example that performs a measurement using an NI DMM, logs the results using a `FileLoggerService`, and supports sharing both the instrument session (NI-DMM) and non-instrument session (file session) with TestStand sequences.

 ### Features